TinglanWei/AdoptaPal/README.md

 Use `npm run dev` to read the json data

 ### Credit
-This project is built based on a tutotial here (https://github.com/Code4YourFuture/ReactPetFinder)
+The setup of the project is based on: https://github.com/Code4YourFuture/ReactPetFinder